shananlynch/2020-ca400-lynchs43-afanaa2/docs/proposal/proposal.md

 The idea came from taking David Sinclair's module CA4003 Compiler Construction.
 While searching through David Sinclair's Undergraduate Project Ideas on his DCU website we came upon "A First Programming Language".
-While discussing the idea with David Sinclair for our project we concluded that we would want the users of this language to be secondary school students.
+While discussing the idea with David Sinclair for our project we concluded that we would want the users of this language to be programing begginerd, our programing language will have simple understandable syntax and our debugger will have precise error codes.
+We plan on having these features in our debugger Resume ,Step-over ,Step-into , Step-out.
+We would like to have a web-app where our users could run and debug code.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?
-The project will provide an easy to use environment for secondary school students to ease themselves into writing code and to learn the basic concepts.
+The project will provide an easy to use web-app for begginer programmer to ease themselves into writing code and to learn the basic concepts.
 This would serve as a stepping stone to more complex languages.

 ### Justification

 > Why/when/where/how will it be useful?
-It will be useful for secondary school students or any student that would want to learn the basics of programming in an easy to use language.
+It will be useful for beginner programmers that want an easy understandable language to begin their programming journey.
+Through our personal experiences learning programming languages from the beginning.
+We found ourselves falling over certain hurdles.
+These hurdles would include the mathematical language used in the syntax.
+We would hope this language would feel more accessible to people with little computing knowledge.

 ### Programming language(s)

 > List the proposed language(s) to be used.
-The languages involved in this project are C++, JAVACC and JAVA
+The languages involved in this project are JAVACC JAVA, GOLANG or RUST ,JAVA SCRIPT and ANGULAR

 ### Programming tools / Tech stack

 > Describe the compiler, database, web server, etc., and any other software tools you plan to use.
 We plan to use javacc to create the programming language.
 Javacc will allow us to build the compiler needed to create our new programming language.
-We plan to use C++ to build our debugger for our new language.
+We plan to use GOLANG or RUST to build our debugger for our new language.

 ### Hardware